mikeathan/nodeherder/README.md

 TODO:

-test autiomation loading. configureAction for sanitizing numeric type data do we need to unsubsribe from removed/renamed topic ??
+fix golang server routing on refresh add more ws operation responses - eg success or error test autiomation loading. configureAction for sanitizing numeric type data do we need to unsubsribe from removed/renamed topic ??
-Test new logic in RegisterBridge
+Test new logic in RegisterBridge backup automations

 ###### frontend

-fix golang server routing on refresh add more ws operation responses - eg success or error add log window in frontend in automation editor allow adding new trigger - done

-- add validation on save
+add log window in frontend
 device card - add ways to control device if its feature fix sizing for mobile

-Hue dial

-combinations:

-press
-release

-press
-hold - action_duration
-release - action_duration

-right - step

-right-slow - step

-right-slow - step - action time
-right-slow - rotate - action time
-right-fast - rotate - action time

-######### Logic ############
-simple
-propery:action
-device:hue tap dial switch

-press btn 1
-release btn 1

-if current == release btn 1
-do action

-advanced
-we need blueprints
-[hold, release]
-eg press, hold , release
-store previous states in array